Seeker14491/distance-lobby-list-server/README.md

-# Distance Server List Server
+# Distance Lobby List Server

 This is a server that polls [Distance](http://survivethedistance.com/)'s lobby list, and serves the data as JSON through HTTP.
 It's implemented as a Unity project in order to have access to the same APIs Distance uses to query servers.